 Getting a Bad Print

 Generally, unless professionally calibrated, computer monitors are going to be very bright.
-Also tablets and mobile devices display images with elevated brightness and contrast.
+Tablets and mobile devices display images with elevated brightness and contrast.
 These settings mislead people into believing their images are brighter than they usually are.
 Read more…

 Since we do not print with “white” inks, the white areas in your print will reflect the tone of your chosen paper in its natural state.
 Some papers have a slightly warm cast, while others do not.
 Being informed about the paper you are printing on will help you avoid any surprises.
 Learn More…